rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

 #### 3. Full Lifecycle Management of Secrets
 The primary role of ESO is to synchronize secrets from external systems to Kubernetes.
 It does not manage the full lifecycle (like creation, rotation, and deletion) of secrets within the external systems.

+Caveat: With generators managing the full lifecycle is possible, given that the external provider allows a mechanism to do that (like with vault dynamic secrets).
+Example: [True Secrets Auto Rotation with ESO and Vault](https://dev.to/canelasevero/true-secrets-auto-rotation-with-eso-and-vault-1g4o).

 #### 4. Direct Security Auditing or Compliance Assurance
 ESO does not perform security auditing or provide direct compliance assurance.
 It relies on the security and compliance features of the external secret management systems it integrates with.